ArielSibaja91/ArielSibaja91/README.md

 # 🧑🏼‍💻 About Me:
-Hello! 👋 I'm Ariel Sibaja from Costa Rica. 🇨🇷 <br><br>I'm a self-taught web developer with a great enthusiasm for learning and continuous improvement.
+Hello! 👋 I'm Ariel Sibaja from Costa Rica. 🇨🇷 <br><br>I'm a web developer with great enthusiasm for learning and continuous improvement.
 I specialize in JavaScript and TypeScript, both Frontend and Backend.<br>I enjoy facing new challenges and honing my skills in modern technologies. 🤖<br><br>I'm constantly looking for opportunities to grow professionally, collaborate on interesting projects and provide creative solutions to complex problems. 🚀

 ## 📫 Contact Me: